learn-co-students/skills-based-javascript-intro-to-flow-control-js-intro-000/README.md

 if (conditionToTestIsTrue) {
   // condition is false hence code is not executed
 } else {
-  // code to be executed because previous `if` condition is false }
+  // code to be executed because previous condition is false }
 ```